PastorGL/datacooker-etl/BUILD.md

-### Build How-to
+### How to Build

 To build Data Cooker ETL, you need Java 11 and Apache Maven.
-Exact version of Maven is enforced in the [project file](./pom.xml), so please look into enforcer plugin section.
+Minimum supported version of Maven is enforced in the [project file](./pom.xml), so please look into enforcer plugin section.
 For Java, [Amazon's Corretto](https://corretto.aws/) is the preferred distribution.

 There are two profiles to target AWS EMR production environment (`EMR` — selected by default) and for local testing of ETL processes (`local`), so you have to call
 ```bash